FantomX1/AmbientBackgroundMusicModOAC/README.md

 https://github.com/FantomX1/AmbientBackgroundMusicModOAC

-Serves as a base for a gtaťmod https://www.gta5-mods.com/misc/no-background-ambient-music-sound-around-resident-houses
+Serves as a base for a gta 5 mod https://www.gta5-mods.com/misc/no-background-ambient-music-sound-around-resident-houses

 for adding yourself only concerned files, being smaller in filesize not affecting everything combinable with other particular changed sound files mods or lower chance of affecting new GTA5 updates